tomasjuchelka/homeassistant/README.md

 The biggest part of the automation is regarding lights.
 Automatic switching of lights after sunset and in frequent areas based on motion sensor.
 All it started with Philips Hue starter kit and now it is all migrated to the local solution using Conbee II Zigbee gateway.

+Here you can see an example of non-conceptual home automation growth.
+Fortunately it doesn't matter as all runs on Zigbee.
+There are devices from various manufactures, because have only Hue devices is quite expensive.
+The best experience I have with Hue.
+With others were observed some small issues as needed reset of Mi motion sensor and strange battery readings from IKEA devices.
+But in most application the benefit/cost ratio is much higher.

+Nice feature is turning on the light after sun set.
+After some experiments I found the most fitting setting of Sun elevation < 2°.
+If the sun falls below horizon and is below this angle, it is a good time to turn on the defined lights (e.g. lamp in living room).
+One can understand this also as kind of security functions.

 ### Light bulbs

+There are Hue white and Tradfri dimmable bulbs in the hall and service rooms, small 5W RGBs in decorative lamps and Hue play behind the computer monitor.

 | Hue White 9W E27 | Immax Neo 5W RGB E14 | Tradfri E27 806lm | Hue play |
 | --- | --- | --- | --- |